Lost Wages After a Car Accident

 To prove that you’re owed lost wage compensation and the extent of that compensation, the more evidence you can present, the better.
 Some of the most common types of evidence used when seeking lost wage compensation include:

-- Medical Records – Your medical records are valuable pieces of evidence that detail the extent of your injuries, the treatments you underwent to recover from them, and any work restrictions you have.
+Your medical records are valuable pieces of evidence that detail the extent of your injuries, the treatments you underwent to recover from them, and any work restrictions you have.
 When combined with lost wage documentation, your attorney can build a strong case that your injuries led to your lost income.
+These records and expenses are also essential for securing medical benefits through workers' compensation.

 How Lost Wages Are Calculated in South Carolina

-The way you calculate your lost wages after a Summerville car accident depends on how you’re paid:
+The way you calculate your lost wages after a Summerville car accident depends on how you’re paid.
+Under South Carolina law, you can claim lost wages by:

-Working with a car accident attorney is essential.
+Working with a lost wages attorney in Summerville is essential.
 They can correctly calculate your lost wages, especially if you are self-employed or an independent contractor.
 And it’s important to remember that these calculations use your pre-tax wages.
+An experienced workers’ compensation attorney can provide invaluable assistance in accurately calculating your lost wages and ensuring you receive the compensation you deserve.

 How to Seek Wage Loss Compensation After a South Carolina Car Accident

 Let’s say you got in a car accident at the intersection of North Main Street and 5th Street in Summerville.
-How could you seek wage loss compensation?
-The first step is to consult an experienced car accident lawyer.
-Your lawyer will be able to help you with the following:
+Whether your lost wages are due to a car accident or a workplace injury, the first step is to consult an experienced car accident lawyer.
+Your lost wages lawyer in Summerville will be able to help you with the following:

-- Gathering Evidence – Your lawyer will gather evidence of your lost wages, injuries, and the connection between them and the at-fault driver’s actions.
+Your lawyer will gather evidence of your lost wages, injuries, and the connection between them and the at-fault driver’s actions.
 This evidence could include traffic camera footage, eyewitness statements, expert testimony, medical records, and wage statements.
+This evidence is important for all types of injuries, including repetitive stress injuries, which may not be immediately apparent but can significantly impact your ability to work.

-- Calculating Lost Wages – Your lawyer will help calculate your lost wages and, if your injuries are long-term or permanent, your loss of future earning capacity.
+Your lawyer will help calculate your lost wages and other damages.
+And, if your injuries are long-term or permanent, your loss of future earning capacity.
 The more your injuries impact your ability to work, the more complicated your lost wage calculations will typically be.

-- Representing You at Trial – If the insurance company refuses to offer a fair settlement, your lawyer will take your case to trial and seek the maximum compensation for your injuries and lost wages.
+If the insurance company refuses to offer a fair settlement, your lawyer will take your case to trial and seek maximum compensation for your injuries and lost wages.
+Contact us today to seek compensation for medical expenses, lost wages, and pain and suffering.

-If you were injured in a Summerville, SC, car accident and lost income as a result, call Murphy Crantford Meehan for help.
+If you were injured in a Summerville, SC, car accident and lost income as a result, call Murphy Crantford Meehan for help from an experienced Summerville workers’ compensation lawyer.
 Alternatively, you can contact us online for a free consultation with an experienced car accident lawyer.
 Our firm is dedicated to assisting Summerville residents.
-Let us work to recover fair compensation for your lost wages and guide you through the legal process.
+Let our law firm work to recover fair compensation for your lost wages and guide you through the legal process.
+Our experience can give you the compensation you deserve.

 Frequently Asked Questions